Bram Cohen: BitTorrent

 In April 2001, Cohen quit MojoNation and began work on BitTorrent.
-Cohen unveiled his ideas at the first CodeCon conference, which he and his roommate Len Sassaman created as a showcase event for novel technology projects after becoming disillusioned with the state of technology conferences.
+Cohen designed BitTorrent to be able to download files from many sources, thus speeding up the download time, especially for users with faster download than upload speeds.
+Thus, the more popular a file is, the faster a user will be able to download it, since many people will be downloading it at the same time, and these people will also be uploading the data to other users.
+Cohen unveiled his ideas at the first CodeCon conference, which he and his roommate Len Sassaman created as a showcase event for novel technology projects after becoming disillusioned with the state of then-current technology conferences.

-Cohen wrote the first BitTorrent client implementation in Python, and many other programs have since implemented the protocol.
+Cohen wrote the first BitTorrent client implementation in Python.
 In the summer of 2002, Cohen collected free pornography to lure beta testers to use the program.
+In May 2005, Cohen released a trackerless beta version of BitTorrent.
 BitTorrent gained its fame for its ability to quickly share large music and movie files online.
+Since the early releases, many other programs have implemented the BitTorrent protocol.

 Cohen has claimed he has never violated copyright law using his software.
-Regardless, he is outspoken in his belief that the current media business was doomed to being outmoded despite the RIAA and MPAA's legal or technical tactics, such as digital rights management.
-In May 2005, Cohen released a trackerless beta version of BitTorrent.
+Regardless, he is outspoken in his belief that the traditional media business model is doomed to becoming outmoded, despite RIAA's and MPAA's legal and technical tactics, such as digital rights management.

-In late 2003, Cohen had a short career at Valve working on Steam, their digital distribution system introduced for Half-Life 2.
+In late 2003, Cohen worked for a short time at Valve, working on Steam, their digital distribution system introduced for Half-Life 2.

-By 2004, he had left Valve and formed BitTorrent, Inc. with his brother Ross Cohen and business partner Ashwin Navin.
-In 2012 he announced a beta-version of BitTorrent Live for TV broadcasting through the Internet.
-Cohen left BitTorrent, Inc. in a day to day capacity to co-found Chia Network in the fall of 2017.
+By 2004, he had left Valve and formed BitTorrent, Inc., with his brother Ross Cohen and business partner Ashwin Navin.
+In 2012, he announced a beta version of BitTorrent Live for TV broadcasting through the Internet.
+Cohen left BitTorrent, Inc., in a day-to-day capacity to co-found Chia Network in the fall of 2017.

 BitTorrent and the MPAA

-By mid-2005, BitTorrent, Inc. was funded by venture capitalist David Chao from Doll Capital Management, and in late 2005 Cohen and Navin made a deal with the MPAA to remove links to illegal content on the official BitTorrent website.
-The deal was with the seven largest studios in America.
+By mid-2005, BitTorrent, Inc., was funded by venture capitalist David Chao from Doll Capital Management, and in late 2005 Cohen and Navin made a deal with the MPAA to remove links to illegal content on the official BitTorrent website.
+The deal was with the seven largest studios in the United States.
 The agreement means the site will comply with procedures outlined in the Digital Millennium Copyright Act.

 Chia Network

-Chia Network is a company founded by Cohen in 2017 that has implemented a proof of space-time cryptocurrency called Chia.
-Chia is intended to avoid the waste of energy involved in proof-of-work based cryptocurrencies such as Bitcoin, and the vulnerability to state actors of proof-of-stake systems.
+Chia Network is a company founded by Cohen in 2017 that has implemented a proof-of-space-time cryptocurrency called Chia (XCH).
+Chia is intended to avoid the waste of energy involved in proof-of-work-based cryptocurrencies such as Bitcoin, and the vulnerability to state actors of proof-of-stake systems.

 Chia Network has raised seed money from investors including Andreessen Horowitz.
-The use of storage media (hard disk and solid-state drives) as the cryptocurrency's mining medium has raised concerns over potential price surges and shortage of high-capacity storage devices, as well as radically shortening the lifetime of drives.
+The use of storage media (hard disks and solid-state drives) as the cryptocurrency's mining medium has raised concerns over potential price surges and shortage of high-capacity storage devices, as well as radically reducing the lifetime of drives.